Bek-ah/WRTG316-How-to-use-Linux/README.md

       Good work!
 If you are stuck on a step, these tips can help.
    </details>

+### Navigating Linux
+Linux functions slightly differently than your regular computer.
+The mouse cannot be used to click items or navigate.
+Instead, the arrow keys are used.
+To delete text, use the left and right arrow keys to navigate to the section you want removed, and use the delete key to remove it.
+If you ever get stuck in navigation, or you don't think you are currently on the bottom line, hit enter.
+Enter will run any commands on your current line and drop you back to the bottom of the page.
+All code given in these instructions is perfeclty fine to be run multiple times, so hitting enter will not cause any issues.

 ## Requirements
 <body>
    <img align="right" src="/screenshots/Terminal_icon.jpg" style="height: 6em; vertical-align: middle" />